huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- Run the tests on a machine with varying loads.
 		- If you can simulate loads close to a production environment, do so.
 	- Yet, even if you do all of these things, you still don’t stand a very good chance of fnding threading problems with your code.
 The most insidious problems are the ones that have such a small cross section that they only occur once in a billion opportunities.
 Such problems are the terror of complex systems
-	- Tool Support for Testing Thread-Based Code
+	- Find Tool Support for Testing Thread-Based Code